-Justin Meckes is a writer living in Chapel Hill, NC.
+Justin Meckes is a writer and filmmaker living in Durham, NC.
 His writing career began with a journal inspired by a reading of The Autobiography of Benjamin Franklin.
-This was followed by an article concerning a week-long jaunt to the Amazon rainforest where he visited a Yąnomamö tribe and a long-form piece about a drive cross country that nearly ended in tragedy.
+This was quickly followed by a news article concerning a week-long expedition to the Amazon rainforest and a long-form piece about a cross-country drive.

-After these excursions and subsequent stories, Justin turned his attention to writing novels.
-This effort was short-lived due to a burgeoning interest in filmmaking.
-But after ten years of heightened interest in movies—in which a short film Justin wrote and directed was featured on IFC’s Media Lab Shorts Uploaded and others appeared in film festivals in Knoxville, TN and Durham, NC—he returned to his original vocation.
+After these excursions, his attention turned to writing novels.
+But these efforts were short-lived due to a detour into filmmaking.
+It took ten years of heightened interest in movies—in which IFC’s Media Lab Shorts Uploaded featured one of his short films—for Justin to return to his original vocation.

 Justin’s short stories have been published in various online journals and magazines such as The Broadkill Review, Map Literary, and Bewildering Stories.
 More recently, he was hired to write a collaborative science fiction novel for Hidden Key Publishing and began writing children’s books for his toddler.